nickgammon/G-Pascal/markdown/editor.md

 ## List

+Use LIST on its own to list the entire source.
+Otherwise list one line or a range, for example:
-Use **L** on its own to list the entire source.
+Use LIST on its own to list the entire source.
 Otherwise list one line or a range, for example:

 ```
 L